noir-lang/noir/crates/readme.md

 ## noirc_frontend

-This crate comprises of the first few standard compiler passes that one may expect in a compiler; lexer, parser and resolution.
+This crate comprises of the first few compiler passes that together we denote as the compiler frontend (in order): lexing, parsing, name resolution, type checking, and monomorphisation.
+If any of these passes error, the resulting monomorphised AST will not be passed to the middle-end (noirc_evaluator)

 ## wasm